DoNotWantToGrowUp/donotwanttogrowup.github.io/_pages/about.md

 {% assign url_hindex = gsDataBaseUrl | append: "google-scholar-stats/gs_data_shieldsio_hindex.json" %}

 Here is **Yiting Lin（林一挺/ JatTing Lam）**.
-I am currently a research assistant at BNU-HKBU United International College (Hong Kong Baptist University), advised by [A.P.
-Donglong CHEN](https://staff.uic.edu.cn/donglongchen/en), within Embedded System Lab for AI and Security.
+I am currently a research assistant at Normal-Hong Kong Baptist University (BNBU), advised by [A.P.
+Donglong CHEN](https://staff.uic.edu.cn/donglongchen/en), within Guangdong Provincial/Zhuhai Key Laboratory of Interdisciplinary Research and Application for Data Science.
 I am also a teacher (researcher) in [Prof. Wenbin Cheng](https://jsjxy.zsc.edu.cn/szdw/szdwzg/1dje8dg8bfln5.shtml)'s postgraduate research team at University of Electronic Science and Technology of China, Zhongshan Institute.
 I have published over 20 papers since 2022, including 3 papers from the first quartile journals of the Chinese Academy of Sciences.
 My work has been cited over 500 times on Google Scholar, with an H-index of 14.
 I have authored 9 highly cited papers according to the Essential Science Indicators (ESI), and 1 hot paper according to the ESI.

 If you are interested in any aspect of me, I am always open to discussions and collaborations.
 Feel free to reach out to me at - YitingLin [at] ieee.org